ankane/shorts/Postgres-Users.md

 # Bootstrapping Postgres Users

 Setting up database users for an app can be challenging if you don’t do it often.
 Good permissions add a layer of security and can minimize the chances of developer mistakes.
-Following the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), users should have the privileges they need and nothing more.
+Following the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), we want to give users only the privileges they need.

 The three types of users we’ll cover are: